AlexTanthiptham/ECE-SeniorProject-jt20-okan2-dcaglar2/notebook/alex/README.md

 - Fixed VRef, VBat bugs
 - Added additional pull down resistors and decoupling capacitors to motor controller IC

+# Entry 13
+Date: Apr 12, 2023
+- Able to successfully power and program devboard from battery power supply, devboard burning
+- Work paused until new devboard / PCB arrives
+- Design Decision: Added fuses rated to devboard maximum input current to power supply circuit to prevent similar future incidents

+# Entry 14
+Date: Apr 14, 2023
+- Began assembly of newly arrived PCBs

+# Entry 15
+Date: Apr 16, 2023
+- Began breadboard testing of LM1085 with dummy loads to determine the cause of original devboard fire.
+Observed accelerating increase in output current via multimeter with prolonged use
+- Identified to be a result of heating with LM1085 exceeding its maximum temperature with prolonged use, attempted testing various heatsinks
+- Design Decision: Linear regulators deemed too inefficient for 18->12V step-down.
+Required heat dissapation for the power consumed by the unit impractical to be resolved by heatsinks or fans.
+Instead, battery power supply will be stepped down to 14V and 5V by separate Buck converter circuits before being passed through LM1085s to reduce the voltage stepdown through the units.
+Due to high current requirements, 5V components will be supplied directly by the Buck converter via the debug GPIO pins with no usage of LM1085.

+# Entry 16
+Date: Apr 17, 2023
+- Assembly of Buck Converters to powersupply cables.
+- Testing of motors using PCB MCU and battery power supply.
+MCU burnt during testing, due to unknown cause.
+Hypothesized to be due to shorting between 12V power supply and input PWM (connected directly to MCU) pins of the H-bridge by multimeter probe.

+# Entry 17
+Date: Apr 18, 2023
+- Salvage of useable parts from burnt PCB, reassembly of new MCU
+- Testing of robot with battery powersupply and PCB MCU w/ toolbox weight load.
+Recorded speeds of ~0.7 m/s exceeds highlevel requirement of 0.5 m/s.

 # Attribution
 Format based on ECE445 Electronic Notebook guidelines and examples https://gitlab.engr.illinois.edu/ece445/example-project